hchiba1/rdf-misc/README.md

   42571   85142 3791019 orphanet.tsv
 ```

-You can also execute the query file as follows, because the
+You can also execute the query file as follows, if the
-file includes shebang line and endpoint metadata.
+file includes shebang line and endpoint metadata (see `orphanet.rq`).
 ```
 $ orphanet.rq > orphanet.tsv
 ```